carriexie939/neko-nest/README.md

 ## Problem Statement

-Managing personal finances is often tedious and easy to neglect.
-NekoNest makes expense tracking engaging by pairing it with an animated cat companion whose mood changes based on your financial health — overspend and the cat gets angry, save well and it shows love.
-This emotional feedback loop encourages healthier spending habits.
+NekoNest is a single-page expense tracking application designed to make personal finance management more engaging and intuitive.
+Instead of presenting expense tracking as a purely functional task, the app introduces an animated virtual cat companion whose mood reflects the user’s financial behaviour.
+When the user overspends, the cat becomes upset; when spending is well managed, the cat responds positively.
+This emotional feedback loop encourages users to build healthier spending habits in a more interactive way.

+In addition to recording expenses, NekoNest helps users better understand their financial patterns by providing monthly spending insights and highlighting the categories in which they spend the most.
+This allows users to reflect on their habits and make more informed decisions about how to optimise their expenses.

+The application also includes a Split Bill feature for group dining, social gatherings, and other shared spending scenarios.
+Users can quickly split a bill with friends, and the corresponding records can be incorporated into their expense tracking workflow.
+This improves convenience and supports more efficient day-to-day financial management.

 ## Tech Stack